walles/exactype/README.md

 * Add an Activity that helps users enabling / choosing the new keyboard.
 * Aim for putting popup keyboard's bottom at the user's finger, and horizontally centered around that finger.
 Adjust position so that no part of the popup window is off screen.
+* Add an emoji keyboard.
+Switch layouts by swiping left.
 * Make the SHIFT key font smaller than the rest of the keyboard
 * Make the Backspace key look like a Backspace key
 * Hint user about the Action swipe down unless (s)he has already practiced it